yleeyilin/tp/docs/UserGuide.md

 * To remove a note, specify in the note field `No note here`. **This note is case-sensitive**.<br>

-* For your convenience, if you have accidentally made a typo in the field value, you may conveniently rectify your mistake by retyping the corresponding corresponding prefix and field value in your command as only the latest field will be processed.<br>
+* For your convenience, if you have accidentally made a typo in the field value, you may conveniently rectify your mistake by retyping the corresponding prefix and field value in your command as only the latest field will be processed.<br>

 * Refrain from using `;` in your note.
-The use of `;` makes the command difficult to parse as ";" is used as a delimiter.
+The use of `;` makes the command difficult to parse as `;` is used as a delimiter.
 This may result in your note not being captured.

 </div>